 Ernst & Young LLC P.O.
-Box 1750, Ruwi 112 3-4 th Floor Ernst & Young Building Al Ourum, Muscat Sultanate of Oman Tel: +968 24 559 559 Fax: +968 24 566 043 muscat@om.ey.com ey.com/mena C.R.
+Box 1750, Ruwi 112 Sth Floor, Landmark Building Opposite AI Ameen Mosque Bowsher, Muscat Sultanate of Oman Tel: +968 22 504 559 Fax: +968 22 060 810 muscal@om.ey.com ey.com/mena C.R.
 No. 1224013 PR No. HMH/15/2015; HMA/9/2015

-REPORT ON FACTUAL FINDINGS TO THE BOARD OF DIRECTORS OF BANK DHOFAR SAOG IN RESPECT OF BASEL II - PILLAR III AND BASEL III RELATED DISCLOSURES
+REPORT ON FACTUAL FINDINGS TO THE BOARD OF DIRECTORS OF BANK DHOFAR SAOG (THE "BANK") IN RESPECT OF BASEL II - PILLAR III AND BASEL III RELATED DISCLOSURES OF MAISARAH ISLAMIC BANKING SERVICES

-We have performed the procedures agreed with you and as prescribed in the Central Bank of Oman's (CBO) circular No. BM 1027 dated 4 December 2007 with respect to the Basel II - Pillar III Disclosures and Basel III related Disclosures (the disclosures) of Bank Dhofar SAOG (the bank) as at and for the year ended 31 December 2016.
-The disclosures were prepared by the management in accordance with the CBO's Circular No. BM 1009 dated 13 September 2006, Circular No. BM 1027 dated 4 December 2007 and Circular number 1114 dated 17 November 2013.
+We have performed the procedures agreed with you and as prescribed in Title 5 of the Islamic Banking Regulatory Framework and Central Bank of Oman's (CBO) Circular No. BM 1027 dated 4 December 2007 with respect to the Basel II - Pillar III Disclosures and Basel III Disclosures (the disclosures) of Maisarah Islamic Banking Services (Islamic Window) of the Bank as at and for the year ended 31 December 2017.
+The disclosures were prepared by the Islamic Window's management in accordance with the related requirements set out in Title 5 of the Islamic Banking Regulatory Framework, CBO's Circular number BM 1009 dated 13 September 2006, Circular No. BM 1027 dated 4 December 2007 and Circular No. 1114 dated 17 November 2013.
 Our engagement was undertaken in accordance with the International Standard on Related Services applicable to agreed-upon procedures engagements.
-The procedures, as set out in Circular No. BM 1027, were performed solely to assist you in evaluating the bank's compliance with the related disclosure requirements set out in CBO Circular No. BM 1009 dated 13 September 2006 and BM 1114 dated 17 November 2013.
+The procedures, as set out in Title 5 of Islamic Banking Regulatory Framework and Circular number BM 1027 dated 4 December 2007 were performed solely to assist you in evaluating the Islamic Window's compliance with the related disclosure requirements as set out in Title 5 of Islamic Banking Regulatory Framework, CBO's Circular number BM 1009 dated 13 September 2006 and Circular No. BM 1114 dated 17 November 2013.